smarr/ReBench/docs/config.md

 For this purpose, build commands are considered the same when they have the same command and location (based on simple string comparisons).

+Commands are executed with an empty environment, i.e., without any environment variables.
+All configuration is intended to be explicit to simplify reproduction.

 Example:

 ```yaml